PadalaMahideep/Quickshell/README.md

-# Frontend assignment  By QuickShell
+# Frontend assignment  By QuickSell

 # **Use React JS for the Assignment**